This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-An intravenous pyelogram (IVP) is an x-ray of your urinary system that uses a dye.
+An intravenous pyelogram (IVP) is an x-ray of your urinary system.
 The urinary tract includes the kidneys, ureters, bladder, and the urethra.
 Ureters carry urine from your kidneys to your bladder.
 The urethra carries urine out of your bladder when you urinate.

 WHILE YOU ARE HERE:

 Before your procedure:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.